Cord v2: serialization for security-sensitive systems

 struct Message { id: u32, status: Evolving<Status> }

-// Old readers round-trip tomorrow's variants byte-for-byte.
+// Old readers round-trip future variants byte-for-byte.

-size-sensitive protocol, drop #[cord(varint)] on a field for LEB128/zigzag, or
+drop #[cord(varint)] on a field for LEB128/zigzag, or #[cord(width = 8)] to

-#[cord(width = 8)] to narrow a length prefix or variant index from the 32-bit
+narrow a length prefix or variant index from the 32-bit default down to one byte.

 Try it